redis/redis-doc/topics/sentinel.md

 Remapping ports and addresses creates issues with Sentinel in two ways:

 1. Sentinel auto-discovery of other Sentinels no longer works, since it is based on *hello* messages where each Sentinel announce at which port and IP address they are listening for connection.
 However Sentinels have no way to understand that an address or port is remapped, so it is announcing an information that is not correct for other Sentinels to connect.
-2. Slaves are listed in the `INFO` output of a Redis master in a similar way: the address is detected by the master checking the remote peer of the TCP connection, while the port is advertised by the slave itself during the handshake, however the port may be wrong for the same reason as exposed in point 1.
+2. Replicas are listed in the `INFO` output of a Redis master in a similar way: the address is detected by the master checking the remote peer of the TCP connection, while the port is advertised by the replica itself during the handshake, however the port may be wrong for the same reason as exposed in point 1.

-Since Sentinels auto detect slaves using masters `INFO` output information, the detected slaves will not be reachable, and Sentinel will never be able to failover the master, since there are no good slaves from the point of view of the system, so there is currently no way to monitor with Sentinel a set of master and slave instances deployed with Docker, **unless you instruct Docker to map the port 1:1**.
+Since Sentinels auto detect replicas using masters `INFO` output information, the detected replicas will not be reachable, and Sentinel will never be able to failover the master, since there are no good replicas from the point of view of the system, so there is currently no way to monitor with Sentinel a set of master and replica instances deployed with Docker, **unless you instruct Docker to map the port 1:1**.

 For the first problem, in case you want to run a set of Sentinel